quilted-tutorial/SPARC-guru/content/post/tutorial-1.md

 ### **Mapping 2D data points to a 3D organ scaffhold**
 The first Quilted Tutorial consists in mapping 2D data point to a 3D scaffhold.
+It has been tested using Ubuntu 22.04 LTS and Python 3.10.4

 In your terminal, navigate to the _tutorial-1_ folder in the cloned directory and start JupyterLab: